jgrodziski/keycloak-clojure/doc/docs/concepts.md

 *Access Token* can be acquired through different *Grant Types* (aka. methods):

 - **Authorization code**: the client will go to the authorization server to get first an authorization code to exchange for an access token in a second time.
-- **Implicit**: the client get directly an access token only (no refresh token) because of being insecure.
+- **Implicit**: the client get directly an access token only (no refresh token) because of the client being insecure.
 - **Resource owner credentials:** given a username and a password the authorization server returns an access token and a refresh token, for trusted client only.
 - **Client credentials:** using a client secret to get an access token, suitable for machine-to-machine authentication.
 - **Refresh token:** Access tokens eventually expire; however some grants respond with a refresh token which enables the client to get a new access token without requiring the user to be redirected.
 Refresh Token is long lived and are stored on the authorization server (and so can be disabled) and are used to refresh the access token periodically.
+Of course the *Refresh Token* needs to be stored securely by the client as you can get new *Access Token* with it.

 We choose the Grant type depending on the level of trust we have with the client to handle authorization credentials.